hazemfahmy01/Optimizing_Agricultural_Production/README.md

 # Optimizing_Agricultural_Production

 ## Problem Statement -
-Developing a model to identify the most suitable crop to grow in a specific agricultural region using data on weather, soil conditions and crop growthDeveloping a model to identify the most suitable crop to grow in a specific agricultural region using data on weather, soil conditions and crop growth
+Developing a model to identify the most suitable crop to grow in a specific agricultural region using data on weather, soil conditions and crop growth

 ## Goal -
 To achieve precision farming by optimizing the agricultural production.